jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 npm run deploy
 ```

-Confirm that your site has been pushed up and is accessible by refreshing the page that contianed the 404 error.
+Confirm that your site has been pushed up and is accessible by refreshing the page.

 #### References